davedepo/ai-task-orchestrator-mvp/docs/overview.md

 ## The Core Idea

-Most AI applications behave like a single tool:
-- One prompt
-- One response
-- Little visibility into *why* a result was produced
+Many AI interactions are designed around a **direct input–output pattern**, where a user submits a request and receives a response, with limited visibility into how decisions are made or which capabilities are applied.

-This MVP introduces a different pattern:
+This MVP explores a more **explicit orchestration pattern**:

-1. A user provides a **single natural-language instruction**
+  - A user provides a single natural-language instruction
-2. The system reasons about the intent
+  - The system reasons about the underlying intent
-3. The request is routed to the **most appropriate tool**
+  - The request is routed to the most appropriate tool
-4. The system returns:
+  - The system returns:
     - a **Result Summary**
     - a **Trace** explaining the decision path

-The trace is not an afterthought—it is part of the product.
+In this approach, the trace is not an afterthought—it is treated as a first-class part of the product.

 ---